 In the wake of Dirty Dancing’s smash success, DeNicola moved forward with his songwriting career, penning tracks for such artists as Eddie Money, John Waite, and Parliament-Funkadelic’s Bernie Worrell.
 In 1995 he founded Omad Records, with a mission of helping passionately authentic and steadfastly original artists to fully realize their musical vision.
 Within a year the label had signed Kara’s Flowers, (later Maroon 5) as well as made its inaugural release with The Sighs’ acclaimed sophomore effort Different.

-Based in New York City, DeNicola produces most of the albums in the Omad Records catalogue, such as the critically praised 2015 debut from singer/songwriter/multi-instrumentalist Arwen Lewis (daughter of Moby Grape’s Peter Lewis).
+Based in New York City, DeNicola produces most of the albums in the Omad Records catalogue, such as the critically praised 2015 debut from singer/songwriter/multi-instrumentalist Arwen Lewis (daughter of Moby Grape’s Peter Lewis) , Rust Dust "Diviners and Shivs" and The Sighs New release "Wait On Another Day".
 Over the past decade, he’s also served as a composer for the annual Shakespeare in the Valley program at the West Kortright Centre (an arts and community center located in the northern Catskills).
 In addition, DeNicola is currently at work on his debut solo album, featuring both original material and cover versions.